Pierre Karl Péladeau: Business career

 In 2000, with the support of the Caisse de dépôt et placement du Québec, he acquired Videotron Group, the largest cable operator in Québec, third largest in Canada and owner of the country’s leading French-language broadcaster (TVA).

 Shortly afterwards all of the company's media properties were brought under one roof with the creation of Quebecor Media, currently one of the largest media operations in Canada.
 It is engaged in newspaper publishing (Journal de Montréal, Journal de Québec, 24heures), cable television, Internet access provider and local telephony (Vidéotron ltée), broadcasting (Groupe TVA), Web technology and integration, Internet portals (QUB), book and magazine publishing (TVA Publications Inc.), retailing of books and entertainment products (Québecor Sports et divertissement, Musicor, GESTEV) and business telecommunications (Vidéotron ltée).

 In 2008, Quebecor World went bankrupt as the printing business collapsed.
 He allegedly resents the failure of the Royal Bank of Canada and the English Canadian business establishment to refinance Quebecor World's debt.

-In 2009, Péladeau was in a bidding war with the Molson family for the Montreal Canadiens hockey franchise.
-Péladeau ultimately lost out to the scions of the Canadian brewing giant, and an article published in Quebecor's Journal de Québec noted Péladeau's “regret” that Canadiens owner George Gillett “preferred financial considerations, while [Péladeau] would have liked the Canadiens to be based on a Québécois identity.”

 In March 2013, Péladeau announced he was stepping down as CEO of Québecor and was succeeded in May 2013 by Vidéotron's then-President Robert Depatie.
 Péladeau was to continue to work for the company in corporate strategy.